arty-arty/thefairrandomizer/README.md

 ```
 Where "pk" is your public key, and its dual secret key is temorarily stored on the server.
 The "firstRound" field is the current block on the Algorand chain.
 The "futureBlockId" field is a future block id with a yet unknown block hash to be used as a seed for random number generation.

-Wait until the block with "futureBlockId" is created, ~15 secs for a 3 block space.
+Wait until the block with "futureBlockId" is created, ~15 secs for a 3 block safety-space. ~36 secs for an 8 block safety-space.

-By doing post, redeem your resulting random
+By doing post, redeem your resulting random.

 You get a response with some useful info:
 ```